What to Wear in Thailand? With Free Printable Checklist

 1. Is wearing shorts in Thailand acceptable?

 Sure!
-But if you plan to visit any temples you might want to pack a long pair of pants and a long-sleeved top.
+But if you plan to visit any temples, you might want to pack a long pair of pants and a long-sleeved top.

-2. Colors not to wear in Thailand?
+2. What are the colors/colours not to wear in Thailand?

-Nothing is off-limits but research states that mosquitos prefer darker shades.
+Nothing is off-limits, but research states that mosquitos prefer darker shades.

-On the flip side, laundry store washing machines really don’t like white so expect your gear to come back looking a little on the yellow side.
+On the flip side, laundry store washing machines really don’t like white, so expect your gear to come back looking a little on the yellow side.

 P2o suntan lotion definitely does like white, it stains it.